ReiNoIkari/Morphological-Image-Processing/morpho.md

 During this study, we took a look at some mathematical morphology processes allowing the data treatment in binary images with ImageJ.
 Throughout our study we approached different  ways to treat images depending on what the user aims.
 More than this, those treatments can be implemented from different ways and hasn't necessarly the sames results when running.
 Unfortunately, we didn't find any plugin considered relevant to compare with ImageJ's functions, according to our goal.
 However, the benchmark and the structuring diagonal element we made taught us well about how parameters can influence the results in term of runtime statistics and display.
 Otherwise, other binary functions could have been studied such as thinning or watershed.

  Image Processing is a wide domain that contain numerous branches and applications (from biomedical use to robot vision).
 ImageJ offers many essential ways to perform Image Processing and what we studied is just a tiny part of the whole tools proposed.
 Those years, the deep learning principal has performed a major breakthrough in a whole bunch of domains.
-Maybe a projection to Image Processing with ImageJ could be interesting.
+Maybe a projection to Image Processing with ImageJ could be interesting [^SOI2010].